jeremykpark/rawr_agent/README.md

 # 🦖 **RAWR Agent – _Read And Write Report_**
 *A starter workflow template for [NVIDIA AIQ Toolkit](https://github.com/NVIDIA/AIQToolkit) by **Jeremy Kesten**

-> **TL;DR** Point the agent at an image (URL or local file) → ask your preferred LLM to extract structured JSON → pipe that JSON into **Report Creator** (https://github.com/darenr/report_creator) templates → instantly get a polished, single‑file HTML report.
+> **TL;DR** Access the Nvidia AgentIQ chat UI locally, to prompt an agent to look at an image (URL or local file) → asks your preferred LLM to extract structured JSON → a second function converts the JSON into **Report Creator** (https://github.com/darenr/report_creator) templates → instantly get a polished, single‑file HTML report.

 ---